 With the iSeries's combination of a single address space and addressable capabilities, determining the set of all capabilities available to a given process is not an easy job.
 They are not all in one place, unlike with a C-list.
 Nor can one just scan the process's address space looking for capabilities, because the process does not have an individual address space.
 Instead, it has access to those portions of the shared address space that are reachable through its capabilities.
-That is, each capabilities, leading to more objects.
+That is, each capability the process has available leads to an object, which can in turn contain more capabilities, leading to more objects.
 Some capabilities might lead back to already discovered objects.
 Thus, to find all the capabilities would require a general directed graph traversal algorithm, similar to what is needed for a garbage collector.